mobinpna/odin-recipes/README.md

-This project is a simple recipe website to demonstrate my skills in HTML# odin-recipes
+This project is a simple recipe website to demonstrate my skills in HTML and CSS.